jmvigueras/AzureDeployments/7.2/ha-az-routeserver-advpn/README.md

    - BGP peering among cluster and Azure Route Server instances, fortigate cluster announcing default route to vnet-spokec.
    - OSPF routing between on-prem spoke sites.
    - 4 publics IPs:
-      - 2 public IPs for management of fortigates
+      - 2 public IPs for fortigate units management
       - 1 cluster public IP for Internet access (cluster-public-ip, this IP is shared between cluster and updated by SDN Connector in case of failure)
       - 1 cluster public IP for ADVPN tunnel formation (cluster-sdwan-ip, , this IP is shared between cluster and updated by SDN Connector in case of failure)